Denny Doherty

 Dennis Gerrard Stephen Doherty (November 29, 1940 – January 19, 2007) was a Canadian singer, songwriter and musician.
 A tenor, he was a founding member of the 1960s musical group the Mamas & the Papas for which he was inducted into the Rock and Roll Hall of Fame in 1998.

-Early life and career
+Early life

 Denny Doherty was born in Halifax, Nova Scotia, on November 29, 1940, the youngest of five children.
 He grew up in Halifax's North End in a devout Roman Catholic household.
 His father was a dockworker and Doherty has described his mother as "a housewife and mystic".

+Career

-Early musical career
+Early career

 Doherty and three friends, Richard Sheehan, Eddie Thibodeau, and Mike O'Connell, began their musical career in 1956 with a band called the Hepsters.
 Two years later they disbanded.
 In 1960, still in Halifax, Doherty, aged 19, along with Pat LaCroix and Richard Byrne, began a folk group, called the Colonials.

 Columbia Records signed the group several months later, at which time they changed their name to the Halifax III.
-The band recorded two LPs and had a minor hit, entitled "The Man Who Wouldn't Sing Along With Mitch", but broke up in 1965.
+The band recorded two LPs and had a minor hit titled "The Man Who Wouldn't Sing Along With Mitch", but broke up in 1965.